danielcornock/danielcornock.co.uk/_posts/2020-04-20-angular-testing-3-stubbing-child-components.md

 ></app-product>
 ```

-Then in the typescript for that file, we can create the function:
+Then in the typescript for that file, we can create the function that will respond to the output and make a call to our service.

+##### product-list.component.ts

 ```typescript
 public onDelete(productName: string): void {
   this._productService.deleteProduct(productName);
 ```

-And finally, add the `deleteProduct` method to both our service file and it’s stub:
+And finally, add the `deleteProduct` method to both our service file and its stub.
+For this demonstration, we don't need to actually implement anything in the real product service because we will be mocking its behaviour.

+##### product.service.ts

 ```typescript
   public deleteProduct(name: string) {
     // Send a request to the API
   }
 ```

+##### product.service.stub.ts

 ```typescript
 export class ProductServiceStub {